datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
-And if you want to remove trailing or leading spaces from a string, you can use the TRIM function.
+And to remove extra spaces, we use the TRIM function.

 ---